OmarShokeir/Udacity-FEND-Travel-App/README.md

 - Geonames API: Gives us the coordinates from the Zip code.
 - Pixabay API: Display image of the location entered.

+# Elective used:

+- REST Countries List API used to fill countries list for the user automatically.